microsoft/playwright/docs/src/locators.md

 ```

 :::tip When to use title locators
-Use this locator when your element contains the title attribute.
+Use this locator when your element has the `title` attribute.
 :::

 ### Locate by test id